E-Science: United States

 United States-based initiatives, where the term cyberinfrastructure is typically used to define e-Science projects, are primarily funded by the National Science Foundation office of cyberinfrastructure (NSF OCI) and Department of Energy (in particular the Office of Science).
 After the conclusion of TeraGrid in 2011, the ACCESS program was established and funded by the National Science Foundation to help researchers and educators, with or without supporting grants, to utilize the nation’s advanced computing systems and services.

 The Netherlands

 Dutch eScience research is coordinated by the Netherlands eScience Center in Amsterdam, an initiative founded by NWO and SURF.

 Europe

-Plan-Europe is a Platform of National e-Science/Data Research Centers in Europe, as established during the constituting meeting 29–30 October 2014 in Amsterdam, the Netherlands, and which is based on agreed Terms of Reference.
+Plan-Europe is a platform of national e-Science/Data Research Centers in Europe, as established during the constituting meeting 29–30 October 2014 in Amsterdam.
 PLAN-E has a kernel group of active members and convenes twice annually.
-More can be found on PLAN-E.

 Sweden

-Two academic research projects have been carried out in Sweden by two different groups of universities, to help researches share and access scientific computing resources and knowledge:
+Two academic research projects have been carried out in Sweden by two groups of universities, to help researches share and access scientific computing resources and knowledge: